RavenCutie21/Voice-Changer-Settings/README.md

 That number listed is what you would select inside of W-Okada's client to use your gpu.

-# Export to ONNX button

-if pressing this button results in a crash, its actually really easy to fix if you look at the command prompt window, it usually tells you your gpu is out of resources

-so the quick easy fix is either

-A) making your chunk and extra a larger value by a significant amount and closing all background processes

-B) just running it on your cpu instead

-If it is something else please ask someone else, everything I know goes into this guide.

 # Chunk Extra And F.0
 Look at the images located in the folders above corresponding to what you have, for W-Okadas voice changer client itll give what i recommend as the starting point for Chunk + Extra.